marekboro/Warehouse-mng-tool/notes.md

 FOR SELECT(ID)!!!:
-MASE SURE to add * in the SELECT syntax!!!
+MAKE SURE to add * in the SELECT syntax!!!

 4. CONTROLLERS AND HTML